-As per the Puranic Encyclopedia, Princess Rukmini was born on the 11th of Vaishakha (Vaishakh Ekadashi).
-Goddess Lakshmi as her one of the avatars took birth in the Earth as Rukmini in the family of Bhismaka.
+Princess Rukmini was born on the 11th of Vaishakha (Vaishakh Ekadashi).
+As one of the avatars, Goddess Lakshmi took birth on the Earth as Rukmini in the family of Bhismaka.
 As Lakshmi is Vishnu’s Shakti so is Rukmini Krishna’s Shakti.
 Wherever and whenever the name of Krishna is chanted, there also lies the name of Rukmini.
 And in this way, they aren’t separated.

 Rukmini was the daughter of Bhishmaka – the king of Vidarbha.
 Rukmini fell in love with Krishna and longed for Krishna.
 She had heard much about Lord Krishna’s high caliber, his character, charm, grace, and greatness.

 According to the Mahabharata and the Puranas, It is said that Rukmini is just as beautiful and virtuous as an apsara (an angle).
-Krishna also fell in love with Rukmini as she was exceptionally beautiful and the most sought princess on Earth longed by many Kings of different lands.
-Rukmini’s eldest brother Rukmin, was a friend of evil King Kamsa, who was killed by Krishna, and hence Rukmin was against Lord Krishna and his marriage with his sister.
+Krishna also fell in love with Rukmini as she was exceptionally beautiful and the most sought princess on Earth longed for by many Kings of different lands.
+Rukmini’s eldest brother Rukmi was a friend of evil King Kamsa, who Krishna killed, and hence Rukmin was against Lord Krishna and his marriage with his sister.

-Rukmini was all set to marry Lord Krishna but Rukmin, strongly denied their marriage and changed Bhishmaka’s (their father) mind.
-Rukmin was a determined prince and wanted his sister Rukmini to get married to his friend Shishupala – (the crown prince of Chedi).
-Shishupala was a good friend of Rukmin.
+Rukmini was all set to marry Lord Krishna, but Rukmi strongly denied their marriage and changed the mind of Bhishmaka’s (their father).
+Rukmi was a determined prince and wanted his sister Rukmini to marry his friend Shishupala – (the crown prince of Chedi).
+Shishupala was a good friend of Rukmi.

 Rukmini came to know about the plan of not letting her marry Krishna.
-She then immediately called the Brahman, Sunanda upon whom she had a huge trust.
+She then immediately called the Brahman, Sunanda, upon whom she had a huge trust.
 She asked him to deliver a letter to Krishna where she wrote about the conspiracy and asked Krishna to marry her.
-She also mentioned that if Krishna refused to marry her then she would commit suicide.
+She also mentioned that if Krishna refused to marry her, then she would commit suicide.
 She requested Krishna to come to Vidarbha so that she could run off with him.
-Rukmini also pleaded Krishna not to fight with anyone because in the battle many of her family would die.
+Rukmini also pleaded with Krishna not to fight with anyone because many of her family would die in the battle.

-As soon as Krishna got the letter, he left to Vidarbha with Balarama (his brother).
-In the meantime, Shishupala was enchanted to get the news from Rukmin that she would marry him.
+As soon as Krishna got the letter, he left for Vidarbha with Balarama (his brother).
+In the meantime, Shishupala was enchanted to get the news from Rukmi that she would marry him.

 Rukmini received the news that Krishna was coming to her by their individual secret agent.
 Bhishmaka secretly received Krishna and wished that Rukmini get married to him.
 Bhishmaka also made a palace especially for Krishna so that he could live there with Rukmini.